apache/cloudstack-documentation/source/adminguide/tuning.rst

 _purgeresources_ configuration for offerings can be used to allow immediately purging a resource when it is expunged.
-The configuration can be set to true or false _purgeresources_ parameter while creating the correspoding offerings.
+The configuration can be set to true or false _purgeresources_ parameter while creating the corresponding offerings.
 The following global setting can be used to control the delay for purging the resource after expunge: